Cremades & Calvo-Sotelo: Practice areas and offices

+Other roles

+Since 2019, Cremades has held the presidency of the World Jurist Association, present in 85 countries and with consultative status before the United Nations.

-Law School
+Law school

-The company incorporates between 15 and 20 new lawyers each year through a dual system, where the selected lawyers work as lawyers and at the same time are trained with a Master's degree in one of the firm's specialties.
+The company incorporates between 15 and 20 new lawyers each year through a dual system, where the selected lawyers work as lawyers and at the same time are trained with a master's degree in one of the firm's specialties.
 Since 1998 Cremades & Calvo-Sotelo has collaborated with several universities for the development of different postgraduate courses, as the Master in Telecommunications, Internet and Audiovisual Business and Law (XXIV editions); Master in Energy Business and Law (XVIII editions) and a Master in Business Legal Advice Management (XV editions).

 In 2018, together with the European University, the firms created the Cremades & Calvo-Sotelo Law School.
 In 2020, an Agreement was signed with the San Pablo-CEU University.
 Every year there is a call for partial and full scholarships for the completion of the different master's degrees.